cs3134/recitations/week2-thu/outline.md

 DataStructures: LinkedList, Tree, arrays

-An abstract data type is kind of like an interface.
-All stacks behave in a certain way.
-We must be able to pop/push.
-Always FIFO.
-But, I could implement a stack in many ways--LinkedList, array.
-Some data structures make more sense for implementing a given ADT, but nonetheless the ADT could be implemented in many ways.
+An abstract data type is kind of like an theoretical interface.
+All stacks must be able to pop/push, and are always FIFO.
+But, I could implement a stack use many data structures--LinkedList, array,etc. Some data structures will make more sense for implementing a given ADT, but nonetheless the ADT could probably be implemented in many ways.

 ## Linked List

 Code a linked list from scratch yay!
 Start with

+- `Node.java`
-- `LinanNode.java`
+- `List.java`
-- `LinanList.java`
+- `Iterator.java`
-- `LinanIterator.java`
+- 'BetterList.java'

 Introduce idea of private classes and hiding implementation details.
 User shouldn't have access to Node etc. Merge into `LinanList.java`